 Offering comfy garden seating that’s perfect for catch-ups with mates, guests can take in the stunning views of the North York Moors that surround, while enjoying the tranquil sounds of the birds tweeting in the nearby trees.

 Home to a welcoming bar area and a lovely restaurant, guests can simply sit out in the beer garden with a refreshing tipple, or enjoy classic country food – with the likes of beer-battered haddock, steak and ale pie and stonebaked pizza all gracing the menu.
 The Fauconberg, Thirsk Bank, Coxwold, YO61 4AD.

 If there’s one place with a completely unbeatable view, it’s The Star Inn The City.
 Located right by the river in the historic city of York, the lovely restaurant boasts a stunning outdoor terrace, where guests can enjoy a drink while overlooking the river.

 It may not be your typical panoramic countryside view, but there’s something about York Minster that has us captivated.
-The stunning architecture can be seen from the Lamb & Lion’s lovely beer garden, which is a great escape from the busy cobbles if you fancy a refuel after exploring the city.
+The stunning architecture can be seen from The Fat Badger’s lovely beer garden, which is a great escape from the busy cobbles if you fancy a refuel after exploring the city.

-The old English inn offers the old worldy charm you’d expect from the historic city, with a lovely menu of proper British pub grub to enjoy, too.
+The old English inn offers the old-worldly charm you’d expect from the historic city, with a lovely menu of proper British pub grub to enjoy, too.
 Sip on a glass of vino while looking out to the Minster, chow down on beautifully presented dishes, or simply rest your legs with a beer after pottering about all day.
-Lamb & Lion, 2-4 High Petergate, York, YO1 7EH.
+The Fat Badger, 2-4 High Petergate, York, YO1 7EH.

 One of Leeds’ loveliest bars, the Angelica provides wonderful views of the growing city, with luxurious decor and plenty of fizz on offer to enjoy while you take it all in.